Tax deductions for student loans and other tax breaks

 • Contact your student loan servicer or lender if you need a Form 1098-E. If you need to contact the IRS, visit IRS.gov or call 800-829-1040.

-Preparing your taxes can be tedious, but the effort may be worth it if you can take advantage of tax credits and benefits for your college expenses.
-Just remember that there are criteria around which loans are eligible for deductions and who (student, parent, or third-party) can claim a tax credit or deduction, so make sure to do your homework—or consult a tax professional for advice—before you file.
+Preparing your taxes may be tedious, but the effort is worth it if you can take advantage of student loan tax deductions and other benefits for your college expenses.
+Just remember that there are criteria around which loans are eligible for deductions and who (student, parent, or third-party) can claim a tax credit or deduction.
+Make sure to do your homework—and/or consult a tax professional for advice—before you file.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.